raulmarinperez/collaterals/README.md

-## Raul Marin's technical articles
+## Raul Marin's technical stuff
-In this public Github repo I'll publish all my technical articles, and I'll share all the code I develop to help you reproduce the steps I describe.
+In this public Github repo I'll publish all the technical stuff I think people might be interested in.
+Part of the contents will be built by myself, but I'll also share stuff made by other people that I think it's good enough to be shared.

-The following are the articles available so far:

- - **[nifi/airqualitydata](nifi/airqualitydata/).-** External/legacy processes integration within NiFi.
-I present a NiFi project extracting air data quality of European cities from the [Air Quality In Europe](https://www.airqualitynow.eu/comparing_home.php) web site.

-If you have any suggestion, feel free to contact me and share your thoughts.
+Things you can have access to from this main page:

+ - **[hdf](hdf).-** Articles, artefacts, presentations, etcetera around the data in motion processing platform made by Hortonworks (Hortonworks DataFlow).
+ - **[meetups](meetups/).-** Contents built for Meetup events.
+I'll add slides, demos' artefacts and recordings if they're available.
+ - **[miscellaneous](miscellaneous).-** Might be anything (documents, recording, code, ...) that is not matching any of the other categories.

+I'm open to feedback and suggestions to add.
+Feel free to touch base.

 Raul